 To adapt BMPs to an individual facility, superintendents should assess their individual site, consider their available resources (such as budget), and understand that implementing BMPs will be an ongoing process.
 In addition, understand that multiple approaches can successfully protect natural resources when considering the best approach to meeting a BMP objective.
 For example, the following describes an incremental approach to developing a nutrient management program, as published in the blog post “Assess and Map Your Soils” :

 - A good practice is to assess the chemical and physical analysis of your regularly fertilized soils using a Minimum Levels for Sustainable Nutrition (MLSN) Guideline interpretation, as well as looking at overall turf quality and growth, when developing a nutrient management program.
 Make accurate supplemental nutrient applications to targeted areas of established need.

 - A better practice is to use the Web Soil Survey as a guide to classify and sample all soils on the property using the MLSN interpretation and performance variables (quality and growth).
 Make supplemental applications of nutrients based on large-scale mapping in targeted areas of well-established needs.

 - The best practice would be to implement a Web Soil Survey-driven sampling program and use appropriate interpretation and performance variables as layers in a GIS database built from the sampling locations.
 Use this GIS database of soil properties for GPS-based Variable Rate Application equipment for precise supplemental nutrient applications to targeted areas of well-established need.

-This document was developed using the latest research-based information and sources.
-It will be posted on the NYS BMP website and made available through the GCSAA’s online tool (available to GCSAA members only) for development of facility BMPs.
+This document was developed using the latest research-based information and sources and is made available through the GCSAA’s online tool for development of facility BMPs.
 At the time of this publication, the information was the latest available.
 Regulations may change, and superintendents should identify any changes (especially to regulations) since the publication date.